blacksky3/linux-lqx/README.md

 - Will add a CPU Scheduler :

-        1 : CacULE by Hamad Al Marri
-        2 : CacULE-RDB by Hamad Al Marri
-        3 : PDS by Alfred Chen
+        1 : PDS by Alfred Chen
-        4 : BMQ by Alfred Chen
+        2 : BMQ by Alfred Chen

 Leave this variable empty if you don't want to add a CPU Scheduler.